 The Netherlands enter this opener with a strong spine, but not a perfect build-up.
 Ronald Koeman’s side were beaten 1-0 by Algeria in a June warm-up, a result that ended a 10-match unbeaten run and raised fair questions about chance creation against compact teams.
 They did respond with a 2-1 win over Uzbekistan, but that result was also tighter than many expected.

-Even so, the Dutch still have the better top-end pieces.
-Virgil van Dijk gives them command at the back, Frenkie de Jong remains the player most likely to control the tempo, and Memphis Depay, Donyell Malen, and Cody Gakpo, give Koeman enough attacking variety to solve different match states.
+Even with that defensive setback, the Dutch still have the better top-end pieces.
+Virgil van Dijk gives them command at the back, Frenkie de Jong remains the player most likely to control the tempo, and Depay, Donyell Malen, and Cody Gakpo give Koeman enough attacking variety to solve different match states.
 The concern is that the Netherlands can look a bit predictable if the first goal does not arrive early.

 The major update, though, is Wataru Endo’s withdrawal from the World Cup squad through injury.
-Losing the captain this close to the opener is a real blow, especially against a Dutch midfield that can dominate territory if given time.
+Shuto Machino has replaced him, while Ko Itakura has been named Japan’s new captain.
+Losing Endo this close to the opener is a real blow, especially against a Dutch midfield that can dominate territory if given time.
 Japan had already been dealing with the absence of Kaoru Mitoma and Takumi Minamino, so their attacking depth is not quite as dangerous as it could have been.

 - Find all our World Cup content in our World Cup hub